Which are the best matched betting bank accounts and other payment methods to use in 2019?

 The good news?

-Most bookmakers accept PayPal and you’ll still be able to complete the sign up promotion.
+Most bookmakers accept PayPal and you’ll still be able to complete the free bets and promotions.

-As we mentioned earlier, you just need to keep an eye out for the fees – some bookmakers charge a fee to deposit using PayPal.
+As I mentioned earlier, you just need to keep an eye out for the fees – some bookmakers charge a fee to deposit using PayPal.

 Using Skrill for matched betting